spryker/spryker-docs/docs/scos/user/features/202108.0/configurable-product-feature-overview.md

 ## Product configurator

-A *product configurator* is a tool that allows customers to customize the product parameters provided by the shop owner or product manufacturer.
+A *product configurator* is a tool that lets customers customize the product parameters provided by the shop owner or product manufacturer.

 You can create a product configurator as a part of your shop or integrate a third-party one.
 The feature is shipped with an exemplary product configurator.
 The exemplary product configurator allows configuring *Date* and *Preferred time of the day* parameters.